listen to this article:

 Once an organization begins to vet the potential risks and considerations of their shift, many find it close to impossible to manage their entire cryptographic arsenal across disparate sites and multi-cloud due to the dependencies on the very applications that they are looking to authenticate having written to each cloud requirements.
 This greatly impacts the time to market with existing and new applications that require keys to ensure proper security policies are met and could have drastic repercussions on the organization’s ability to prevent cyber-attacks and data leakage.

 So how does one implement a solution that accounts for existing and new infrastructure, accelerates your financial institution’s time to market, and enforces the policy, custody, and security parameters you are required to meet?

-In an on-premise environment the technology and where it is housed is physically known and visible to the user, when it comes to cloud management solutions that control is abdicated and trust can be easily impacted – controlling crypto keys should not be a leap of faith, but a gain in agility and visibility of all assets, anywhere any time.
+In an on-premise environment, the technology and where it is housed is physically known and visible to the user; however, when it comes to cloud management solutions, that control is abdicated and trust can be easily impacted.
+Controlling cryptographic keys should not be a leap of faith, but a gain in agility and visibility of all assets, anywhere any time.

 Banks can often invest months trying to implement a partial solution to the major problem a fragmented environment.
 Meeting the requirement that provides a single pane of glass to their keys and digital assets on where they are stored, how they are being used, who is using them, and how they are being programmed is only a challenge that we can meet with the superior security benchmark of multi-party computation (MPC).
 These MPC-enabled key management systems should inherently provide the capacity to communicate universally across any key stores to identify usage and misuse, in order to leverage and coexistence with existing hardware (HSM) legacy solutions.